Joeski88/hang_man/README.md

 - [Python 3.8.5](https://www.python.org/downloads/release/python-385/): used to anchor the project and direct all application behavior

-- [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser?????????
+- [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) used to construct the elements involved in building the mock terminal in the browser??????????
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) used to construct the elements involved in building the mock terminal in the browser

 ### Frameworks/Libraries, Programmes and Tools:
 #### Python modules/packages: